taterbase/taterbase.github.com/_posts/2013-02-11-math-and-data.md

 layout: post
 title: Math and Data
 ---

-*Thoughts on the forthcoming data revolution*
+*Thoughts on the forthcoming datacalypse*

 ##My Fear.